Kayden36/icarus-AI/README.md

 # Features
 - Multimodal Voice chatbot assistant for onboarding & engagement
 - Visualizer Map for solar nodes in the world
-- Compute solar power output at each point
+- iCARUS can compute solar power output for each user
-- Compute carbon offsets in real time
+- Compute carbon offsets in real time for each user
-- Gamified leaderboard
+- Read out Gamified leaderboard
-- Carbon Wallet
+- Manage users Carbon Wallet to redeem goodies

 ## Knowledge Base
 This project utilizes the following datasets: